Early Childhood Education (EC)

 Early Childhood Education provides students with a sound foundation in theoretical and practical aspects of early child care and education settings.
 The curriculum establishes strengths in oral and written communication, problem solving, and evaluation skills.
 Graduates will have an understanding of the physical, social, and psychological factors that influence a child's development in a particular cultural environment.
 Fieldwork experiences provide students an opportunity to work directly with young children, drawing upon the principles and professional practices covered in the course work.

-Childcare director, group supervisor, assistant group supervisor, Head Start teacher, Head Start assistant teacher, Head Start home visitor, teacher's aide, house parent, child caseworker's aide, assistant teacher, family day care home operator, and group day care home operator.
+Childcare/School-age director, lead or teacher, group supervisor, assistant group supervisor; Early Head Start home based teachers and Head Start home visitors; private academic assistant teacher; teacher’s aide/paraprofessional; house parent, child caseworker’s aide; early intervention service coordinator; family day care home operator and group day care home operator.

 Recommended High School Subjects

 Three years of English and at least one year of child development.